xTrayambak/lucem/README.md

 - GTK4-based FFlag editor that is easy to use
 - Rich presence
 - Server region notifier
+- Game overlay
 - If you're not a fan of GUIs, we provide a nifty configuration file that does the same thing! (located at `~/.config/lucem/config.toml`, or you can run `lucem edit-config`!)
 - Managing Sober

 Whilst not a feature you use directly, Lucem also caches API calls whenever it can in order to save bandwidth and resources.

+# Icon
+The Lucem icon is made by [AshtakaOOf](https://github.com/AshtakaOOf).
+It is located [here](src/assets/lucem.svg). \
+You are free to use it wherever you want.

 ## Patches
 Lucem provides the following optional patches.
 All of them go under the `tweaks` section in your configuration.